Lisa Joyce

 Lisa Joyce is an American actress.
 She is best known for playing Frieda in the comedy drama series Insecure.

 Early life

-Harris was born in Chicago, Illinois.
-She attended the The Theatre School at DePaul University and Steppenwolf Theatre Company.
+Joyce was born in Chicago, Illinois.
+She graduated with a BFA in acting from The Theatre School at DePaul University.

 Career

-Her first big role came playing Hilde Wangel in the 2012 film A Master Builder.
-For her performance she was nominated for a Drama Desk Award.
+Her first big role came playing Hilde Wangel in the 2012 film A Master Builder directed by Jonathan Demme.
+She was nominated for a Drama Desk Award and won a Helen Hayes Award for Acting.
 Her first lead role was in the sitcom Billy & Billie.
 She played one of the lead roles in the comedy-drama series Insecure.
-She was originally meant to play to lead role in a HBO show called Max created by Lena Dunham but due to her working schedule on Insecure she was replaced by Zoe Kazan.
+She was originally meant to play to lead role in a HBO show called Max created by Lena Dunham but due to her working schedule on Insecure she was replaced, the show Max was not picked up for series.

 Personal life

-She is currently living in the San Francisco Bay Area with her boyfriend and cat.
+She is currently living in the San Francisco Bay Area.